andysenclave/tv-series/README.md

-# tv-series
-This is the upcoming project based on the tv series app, the project is based and built on a boilerplate: redux-slignshot.
+*TV Series app

+this is an upcoming projec based on my idea of TV Series

+the project is built with the help of REACT-SLINGSHOT Boilerplate, Redux-form and Material UI implementation